Abril Padron

 Building Blocks for Better Behavior

-A brief, structured parenting skills program designed for pediatric clinics, schools, and community organizations supporting families with young children.
+A brief, structured parenting skills program designed for pediatric clinics and community organizations supporting families with young children.

-The program provides caregivers with practical tools to reduce common behavior challenges, support emotional regulation, and strengthen the parent–child relationship.
+Delivered by trained primary care providers, the program gives caregivers practical tools to reduce common behavior challenges and strengthen the parent-child relationship.

 About the Program